allaccountstaken/automl_v_hyperdrive/README.md

 ### Task

-Selected financial ratios were used to produce unique risk profiles according to CAMELS valuation framework, that is explaind in detail in suplemental `CAMELS.md`.
+Selected financial ratios were used to produce unique risk profiles according to CAMELS valuation framework, that is explaind in detail in suplemental `CAMELS.md` file.
 This framework is used to assess performance along 6 risk dimensions, namely Capital, Assets, Management, Earnings, Liquidity, and Sensitivity to market risk.
 It was assumed that a failed bank will exceed its risk capacity along several diminsion and eventually would face a liquidity crises.

 For more information about CAMELS framework please visit the regulator's resource here https://www.fdic.gov/deposit/insurance/assessments/risk.html or an unofficial explanation here https://en.wikipedia.org/wiki/CAMELS_rating_system

 Financial metrics recorded in the last reports of the failed banks should have predictive power that is needed to forecast future failures.
 Due to significant class imbalances and taking into account costs accosiated with financial distress, the model should aim to maximize the recall score.
 In other words, accuracy is probably not the best metrics, as Type II error needs to be minimized.